jarppiko/ansible-role-exim4/README.md

 No direct dependencies, but you may need to configure:

  - mysql or mariadb, for authentication
- - spamassassin
+ - spamassassin - generally a good idea even on some smarthosts;
+ - mailman, if using mailing lists;
- - ClamAV or equivalent
+ - ClamAV or equivalent, if virus scanning is enabled;
- - Dovecot or equivalent
+ - Dovecot or equivalent, if you have local IMAP users.

 ## License